jayrajpamnani/CommandLineHelper/README.md

+Note: The earlier name of this project was MergeLLM as my initial plan was to merge two LLMs but it's accuracy wasn't that good so i found a different single LLM and used it in this project.
+So if you find MergeLLM title anywhere, don't get confused.

-# MergeLLM - Natural Language to Bash Command Converter
+# CommandLineHelper - Natural Language to Bash Command Converter

 This project uses a quantized CodeLlama model to convert natural language instructions into bash commands.
 It provides accurate command-line translations with a simple and efficient pipeline.
 You can use it via the command line or a modern web interface.